-- Comparability adjustment is an adjustment made to observed market data, such as a transaction price in order to reflect dissimilarities in underlying collateral, issuer, rating, or other factors used within a market valuation approach expressed as a percentage of an observed price. - Volatility factor is the extent of change in price an item is estimated to fluctuate over a specified period of time expressed as a percentage of relative change in price over a period over time. - Loss Severity is the percentage of contractual cash flows lost during an event of default.
+- Comparability adjustment is an adjustment made to observed market data, such as a transaction price in order to reflect dissimilarities in underlying collateral, issuer, rating, or other factors used within a market valuation approach expressed as a percentage of an observed price. - Volatility factor is the extent of change in price an item is estimated to fluctuate over a specified period of time expressed as a percentage of relative change in price over a period over time. - Multiples are financial ratios of comparable public companies, such as ratios of enterprise value or market value of equity to earnings before interest, depreciation, and amortization (EBITDA), revenue, net income or book value, adjusted to reflect dissimilarities in operational, financial, or marketability to the comparable public company used in a market valuation approach. - Correlation factor- is the likelihood of one instrument changing in price relative to another based on an established relationship expressed as a percentage of relative change in price over a period over time.

-(An Indirect Wholly-Owned Subsidiary of Wells Fargo & Company) Notes to the Statement of Financial Condition Period Ended June 30, 2022 (Dollars in thousands)
+(An Indirect Wholly-Owned Subsidiary of Wells Fargo & Company)

+Notes to Statement of Financial Condition

+Period Ended June 30, 2023

+(Dollars in thousands)